megastruktur/foundryvtt-blades-in-the-dark/README.md

 ![alt screen][screenshot_roll_1]
 ![alt screen][screenshot_roll_2]

+## Clocks
+Clocks are now here!
+- To add clock go to Items tab and create a new Item of type "🕛 clock".
+- To share it to other players rightclick, select "Configure Permissions" and set "Observer" permissions to all desired players.

 ## Logic field

 Logic field is a json with params which allows to implement some logic when the Item of corresponding type is added or removed.